saxmaries/exotic-options/01_products/README.md

 - **Snowballs**
 - **FX dual-currency structures**

-Each product exposes a `payoff(path)` method, which defines the deterministic cashflow logic based on an input price path.
+Each product exposes a `payoff(path)` method, which computes the payoff deterministically based on a given input price path.
 These are used by pricing and simulation engines in `03_simulations`.

 Each class may also implement a `describe()` or `plot_payoff()` method for intuitive representation and visualization.